Information about Metformin

-Yes, use of Metformin can cause bloating.
-To avoid these side effects, it is advised to take it after your meals.
+Yes, the use of Metformin can cause bloating.
+To minimize this side effect, it is advised to take it after your meals.

 Q. Does Metformin clear acne?

-Metformin is not indicated for clearing acne due to just any condition.
-It only helps in clearing acne in women with polycystic ovarian syndrome (PCOS) along with other problems like facial hair, abdominal obesity, and irregular menstruation.
+Metformin is not indicated specifically to clear acne.
+However, in women with polycystic ovarian syndrome (PCOS), it helps clear acne along with other problems like facial hair, abdominal obesity, and irregular menstruation.

 Q. Does Metformin cause weight gain?

 No, weight gain has not been reported with Metformin.
-Rather it helps in decreasing weight especially abdominal fat patients of type 2 diabetes mellitus and in women with polycystic ovarian syndrome (PCOS) along with other problems like facial hair, acne, and irregular menstruation.
+Rather, it helps in decreasing weight especially in abdominal fat patients of type 2 diabetes mellitus.
+In women with polycystic ovarian syndrome (PCOS), it helps in losing weight along with relieving other problems like facial hair, acne, and irregular menstruation.